Tectract/exampleRepo/README.md

 used for "Guide to the Git Underground" merge conflict resolution example

-In this repo, we will have a bunch of Widgets.
+In this repo, we will have a bunch of Doodads.

-In fact there will be 24.3 Widgets, exactly.
+In fact there will be 24.3 Doodads, exactly.